CaptainOfFlyingDutchman/manvendrask.github.com/_posts/2016-08-12-border-radius-demistified.md

 - If three values are set, then the first one applies to **top-left** corner, the second one applies to **top-right** and **bottom-left** corners, the third one applies to **bottom-right** corner.
 - If four values are set, then they applies to **top-left**, **top-right**, **bottom-right** and **bottom-left** corners.

 This property seems to be behaving much like `border-color`, but this is not the case actually.
-What is happening here is, the every value we set is set to **x** and **y** radius of the final corner's circle.
+What is happening here is, the every value we set is set to **x** (horizontally) and **y** (vertically) radius of the final corner's circle.
 Confused?
 The following example would help:

 {% highlight css linenos %}